BenCorrigan1203/Deleton/README.md

 - database_reset.py : This file drops all the tables and then creates the tables in both schemas.
 - reset.sql : This file has all the SQL commands needed to drop and create

+🚵‍♀️🚴🏿‍♀️🚴🏽🚵‍♂️🚴🏻🚵🏿‍♀️🚴‍♀️🚴‍♂️🚴🚵‍♀️🚴🏿‍♀️🚴🏽🚵‍♂️🚴🏻🚵🏿‍♀️🚴‍♀️🚴‍♂️🚴🚵‍♀️🚴🏿‍♀️🚴🏽🚵‍♂️🚴🏻🚵🏿‍♀️🚴‍♀️🚴‍♂️

+## Installation

+To run this repo you will need to do the steps below.

+NOTE.
+For the installation process you should have terraform installed, alongside any of it's dependencies.

+1. Within the terraform directory, "terraform_step_one", you would need to run the commands below to create the ecr:

+    `terraform init`

+    `terraform apply`

+2. We now need to dockerize the lambda functions which we have written to be pushed to AWS ecr.
+Therefore, we need to the Ingestion, compress_data, report_generation, live_dashboard and database_reset folders and run the following commandsThis can be done with the commands below.

+    push dockerized images to ecr then
+    terraform apply again